enkidevs/curriculum/web/html/html-basics/hypertext-markup-language.md

 And here is how the code is displayed in the browser:

 ![simple-website]("https://img.enkipro.com/4ff0530c2a9496b465b732bd2e7319db.png")

+Don't worry too much about remembering all the tags as they will be explained in more detail as you progress, but keep in mind that an HTML page always contains the `<html>`, `<head>` and `<body>` tags.

 You can bookmark this insight to receive a link to the *first online web page*.